How our scholarship applicants shape our community

 It Matters

 These stories reveal more than just extracurricular activities—they show character, resilience, and a deep sense of purpose.
 For many applicants, volunteering is not just something they do, it’s part of who they are.
+If you want to be part of this amazing group, apply for a Woman of Wonder scholarship.

 Thank you for considering a donation to make a lasting impact.